 Membership Use Program

-This program allows 7-8 members to share useage of one of our boats.
+This program allows 7-8 members to share usage of one of our boats.
 Sound Sailing Center handles all the maintenance.
-Unlike other membership, timeshare, or fractional use programs, we offer far more flexibility combined with expert, on site staff, in a diverse fleet ranging from our 2014 VAr37, to our affordable and fun Ensigns.
+Unlike other membership, timeshare, or fractional use programs, we offer far more flexibility combined with expert, on site staff, in a diverse fleet ranging from our J44 and Jeanneau 409, to our affordable and fun Ensigns.
 Members can use any boat in their class and below.
-With multiple locations, including one 40 and one 35 class yacht located in Mystic, CT, it’s no surprise that we have more experienced sailors in our program than any other membership arrangement we know of.
+With multiple locations, including one 40 yacht located in Mystic, CT, it’s no surprise that we have more experienced sailors in our program than any other membership arrangement we know of.

 Brokerage Sales

 For many, the dream of owning your own yacht has a powerful pull.
 We can help make this a reality, through our brokerage or new yacht sales division.
 With over 25 years of yacht sales and service experience, we can offer expert advice.
 If you are after a used or brokerage yacht, we will start off with a broad variety of vessels that should be of interest, then refine the search as your preferences become clear.
-We also will do a mini survey and bring along our moisture meter, so as to rule out obvious problem boats before you spend $20+ per foot on a survey.
+We also will do a mini survey and bring along our moisture meter, so as to rule out obvious problem boats before you spend $30+ per foot on a survey.
 We’ll work with you to establish a reasonable offer, locate the best surveyor, and be there for all the many questions you’ll have.
 The commission is shared between the listing and selling broker.
-This means you will not pay extra for our superb service.
-Sound Sailing Center is pleased to be part of the Southern New England Yacht Dealers Association.
-Joined together, we offer a unique boat show where you can not only view a variety of boats, but also go for a test sail.
-Email Martin at dutchman_mvb@hotmail.com or call 203.981.3590 for more info.
+This means you will not pay extra for our service.

-Martin van Breems is the head of Sound Sailing and President of MVB Inc., manufacturer of Dutchman Sailboat Hardware, makers of the Dutchman Sail Flaking System.
+Martin van Breems is the CEO of Sound Sailing Center, Inc., and Dutchmar, manufacturer of Dutchman Sailboat Hardware, makers of the Dutchman Sail Flaking System.
 Martin is a lifelong sailor with many offshore passages and has sailed one of the most difficult competitions in the world, a single-handed race from Plymouth, England, to Newport, R.I.
 He came in second in his division.
 Almost 70% of the participants dropped out due to difficult conditions.
 Read the entire story at J Boats.
-He also was awarded a USCG Medal of Commendation and the US Sailing Hansen Medal for a rescue undertaken in difficult conditions.
-Martin started as a service manager and head of sales for Van Breems Holland Yachts.
-This importer for the Dutch-built Contest Yachts, was founded by Martin’s father, Arie van Breems.
+He also was awarded a USCG Medal of Commendation and the US Sailing Hansen Medal for a rescue undertaken in difficult conditions at the Cape Cod Canal.
+Martin was an importer for the Dutch-built Contest Yachts, which was founded by Martin’s father, Arie van Breems.
 Arie was a key person in the sailboat business from the late 50’s to the 80’s, responsible for such boats as the Block Island 40.
 Dan Spurr’s excellent book ‘Heart of Glass’ recounts the history of the early fiberglass boats.